-- You should plan enough volunteer hours of phone banking to call through your entire GOTV contact list a few times.
+- On average, you will probably contact about 8 voters per hour of calling. - You should plan enough volunteer hours of phone banking to call through your entire GOTV contact list a few times.
 You won't reach everyone, but if you're persistent then ideally you'll succeed in talking to half the students on your list. - When making GOTV contacts, in addition to reminding students to vote you will also ask them when they plan to vote and how they plan to get to their polling place.
 This is because research has found that these questions increase turnout, because they help people to visualize their plan for voting, which makes them more committed to following through. - Don't leave voicemail.
 Messages aren't effective at increasing voter turnout - you need to speak to them personally.
-Keep calling through the list in the hope of eventually contacting them. - After each call, the volunteer should mark their phone list to indicate the call's result. - Each volunteer should keep a "tick sheet" where they track the results of their volunteer shift.
+Keep calling through the list in the hope of eventually contacting them. - After each call, the volunteer should mark their phone list to indicate the call's result. - ▶ Each volunteer should keep a "tick sheet" where they track the results of their volunteer shift.